The Best 2020 Medicare Part D Drug Plans in Decatur, IL

 Best (Most Popular) Medicare Part D Plans in Decatur, IL

-Since it’s the Medicare Annual Enrollment Period (AEP) right now, we’re seeing most of our clients and are updating their Part D plans.
+Since it’s the Medicare Annual Enrollment Period (AEP) right now, we’re seeing most of our clients, and we're updating their Part D plans.

 Each year, the most popular drug plans change, because the plan benefits and premiums also change.

-This year, the two most popular Part D carriers in Decatur, IL are going to be WellCare and Aetna.
-Those are the two companies we’ve been recommending the most when we run drug comparisons for our clients.
+This year, the most popular Part D carriers in Decatur, IL are going to be WellCare, Humana, and SilverScript.
+These are three companies we’ve been recommending the most when we run drug comparisons for our clients.

-Using the drug comparison tool called Medicare Plan Finder, you can enter the exact prescriptions you take, and the system will show you the options in your zip code from least expensive to most expensive.
+Using the recently updated drug comparison tool on Medicare's website, you can enter the exact prescriptions you take, and the system will show you the plan options in your zip code.
+Simply sort plans by lowest drug + premium cost, and your least expensive option will sort to the top!

 Drug Comparison Example for Decatur, IL Seniors